 Or, as it Hawke puts it, "I try to carry with me a sense of awareness, care and safety, as these more than anything will keep me from needing the others."

 So, let’s break it down for the specific types of breakdowns you might encounter.
-First the essentials, including what to put in your first aid and car repair kits, and then specialized items for special conditions.
+First, we’ll go over the basic essentials, including what to put in your first aid and car repair kits, and then specialized items for special conditions.

 Unless you work at some remote radar station in Alaska, your normal commute to work and tooling around town should be pretty tame.
 But that doesn't mean it can't be deadly, or least become a major headache faster than you can say, "What was that noise?"